npfoss/Etch-A-Whiteboard/README.md

 # Etch-A-Whiteboard
-senior tech project of Nate Foss and Alex Hoganson of Thomas Jefferson High School for Science and Technology
+###Thomas Jefferson High School for Science and Technology Robotics Senior Tech Lab
+Designed, built, and tested by Nate Foss and Alex Hoganson.